sniclasj/vexillological-vexation/README.md

 __Game Page__

-The pricing page has a brief explanation at the top of the page below the navigation bar which also contains a hyperlink to the Join Us page so that the user can immediately navigate to sign up.
+The top of the game page maintains visibility of the game's title.
+A box displaying the question number is located below the title and a box with the name of the country the player must identify follows.
+Beneath the box containing the name of the country are boxes for tallying correct and incorrect answers.
+Finally, two clickable buttons are located below the correct/incorrect tally boxes and it is these buttons which display the two flag image options for the user's guess.

 ![Game Page](documentation/testing/vex-vex-game-page.png)

 __Results Summary Page__

-This page will allow the user to join SJ Fitness.
-The user will be able select their desired membership type whilst also being asked to provide their full name and email address.
+Once the user has answered their 20th question, the results summary page will be displayed.
+This page congratulates the user on finishing the game and summarises the user's score numerically e.g. 12/20 and in a percentage format e.g. 60%.
+This page contains two clickable buttons, namely, 'Play Again' and 'No thanks...'.
+These buttons have the sane format as the 'Start' button located on the landing page to maintain consistency.
+If the 'Play Again' button is clicked, the user will be directed to a new round of questions.
+If the 'No thanks...' button is clicked, the user will be directed back to the landing page where they can start a new game whenever they are ready.

 ![Results Summary](documentation/testing/vex-vex-results-summary-page.png)